mayonezu216/Awesome-PU-learning/README.md

   - Saurabh Garg, Yifan Wu, Alex Smola, Sivaraman Balakrishnan, Zachary C. Lipton.
 NeurIPS 2021.
   - Keywords:  Mixture Proportion Estimation (MPE), Best Bin Estimation (BBE), Conditional Value Ignoring Risk (CVIR).
   - <details><summary>Digest</summary> In this paper, we propose two simple techniques: Best Bin Estimation (BBE) (for MPE); and Conditional Value Ignoring Risk (CVIR), a simple objective for PU-learning.
 Both methods dominate previous approaches empirically, and for BBE, we establish formal guarantees that hold whenever we can train a model to cleanly separate out a small subset of positive examples.
 Our final algorithm (TED)^n, alternates between the two procedures, significantly improving both our mixture proportion estimator and classifier.

+- Positive-Unlabeled Learning from Imbalanced Data [[paper]](https://www.ijcai.org/proceedings/2021/0412.pdf)
+   - Guangxin Su, Weitong Chen, Miao Xu.
+IJCAI 2021.
+   -  <details><summary>Digest</summary> In this paper, we explore this problem and propose a general learning objective for PU learning targeting specially at imbalanced data.
+By this general learning objective, state-of- the-art PU methods based on optimizing a consis- tent risk estimator can be adapted to conquer the imbalance.
+We theoretically show that in expecta- tion, optimizing our learning objective is equivalent to learning a classifier on the oversampled balanced data with both P and N data available, and further provide an estimation error bound.

+- ARTA: Collection and Classification of Ambiguous Requests and Thoughtful Actions.[[paper]](https://arxiv.org/pdf/2106.07999.pdf) [[code]](https://github.com/ahclab/arta_corpus)
+  - Shohei Tanaka, Koichiro Yoshino, Katsuhito Sudoh, Satoshi Nakamura.
+ACL 2021.
+  - Keywords:  dialogue systems, dialogue agent, PU learning.
+  - <details><summary>Digest</summary> We collected a corpus and developed a model that classifies ambiguous user requests into corresponding system actions.
+In order to collect a high-quality corpus, we asked workers to input antecedent user requests whose pre-defined actions could be regarded as thoughtful.
+Although multiple actions could be identified as thoughtful for a single user request, annotating all combinations of user requests and system actions is impractical.
+For this reason, we fully annotated only the test data and left the annotation of the training data incomplete.
+In order to train the classification model on such training data, we applied the positive/unlabeled (PU) learning method, which assumes that only a part of the data is labeled with positive examples.

+- Data-Free Knowledge Distillation with Positive-Unlabeled Learning.[[paper]](https://link.springer.com/content/pdf/10.1007/978-3-030-92270-2.pdf?pdf=button)
+  - Keywords: Model compression, Data-free knowledge distillation, Positive-unlabeled learning, Attention mechanism.
+  - <details><summary>Digest</summary> In this paper, we propose a data-free knowledge distillation method called DFPU, which introduce positive-unlabeled (PU) learning.
+For training a compact neural network without data, a generator is introduced to generate pseudo data under the supervision of the teacher network.
+By feeding the generated data into the teacher network and student network, the attention features are extracted for knowledge transfer.
+The student network is promoted to produce more similar features to the teacher network by PU learning.
+Without any data, the efficient student network trained by DFPU contains only half parameters and calculations of the teacher network and achieves an accuracy similar to the teacher network.

 - Asymmetric Loss for Positive-Unlabeled Learning. [[paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9428350)
   - Cong Wang, Jian Pu, Zhi Xu, and Junping Zhang.
 IEEE ICME 2021.